 “As a Clinical Psychologist in private practice in Washington, DC, I work with families of children who have had challenging early experiences including pre-term birth, perinatal complications, early illness and medical treatment, developmental challenges, and attachment disruptions.
 I enjoy working with families formed in a variety of ways including through adoption, foster care, and kinship care.
 I also have a background in Special Education and Learning Disabilities and enjoy supporting parents as they navigate accessing early intervention resources for their children.”

 Maya lives with her partner, daughter, and their 3 dogs.
 They are a multiracial adoptive family.
-She is a member of the Program Committee.
+Chair of the Program Committee and Research Committee.